the-reefshark/tp/docs/UserGuide.md

 ### 5.10 Moving a bug : `move`

-Whether you begin to work on a bug, finish fixing one or plan to deal with a bug later, you can use `move` to update the progress on dealing with that bug.
+Whether you begin to work on a bug, finish fixing one or plan to solve it later, you can use `move` command to update your progress on dealing with that bug.

 Format: `move INDEX (c/COLUMN) s/STATE`

 - Specifically, this command will change the state of the bug.
-- The state field is **mandatory** and must be provided.
+- The `STATE` is **mandatory**.
-- State can either be **backlog, todo, ongoing** or **done**.
+- State can only be **backlog, todo, ongoing** or **done** (case-insensitive).
-- If the **destination** state is the same with the initial state of the bug, no change will be made.
+- If the `STATE` is the same with the initial state of the bug, no change will be made.
-- The bug must exist to be moved (e.g. we cannot move the fifth bug in the List view if there are only four bugs).
+- The `INDEX` must refer to an existing bug (e.g. we cannot move the fifth bug in the List view if there are only four bugs).

 Examples:

 Example 1:

-You are in **Kanban View** and you want to move the second bug in the `backlog` column to the `ongoing` column.
+You are in **Kanban View** and you want to move the second bug in the `Backlog` column to the `Ongoing` column.
 This is how you can do it:

 ![MoveMain](images/MoveMain.png)

-Since the bug originally in the `backlog` column so you must supply `c/backlog`.
-Since you want to move it to the `ongoing` column so you must supply `s/ongoing`.
-Since this is the first bug in the column so you must supply the index `1`.
+Since the bug is originally in the `Backlog` column, you must supply `c/backlog`.
+Since you want to move it to the `Ongoing` column, you must supply `s/ongoing`.
+This is the first bug in the column so you must supply the index `1`.
 In short, the command you must execute is `move 1 c/backlog s/ongoing`.

 ![MoveMoved](images/MoveMoved.png)

 Here the bug is successfully moved into the new column.
-The display at the bottom of the screen confirms that the command has been executed successfully.
+The display at the bottom of the screen confirms that the command has been successfully executed.

 Example 2 (No walkthrough provided) :